What is the issue?

-Read more in our blog about how we believe patients deserve better than a watered down version of the current contract: activity targets (UDAs) are bad for both patients and dentists.
+We believe patients deserve better than a watered-down version of the current contract: activity targets (UDAs) are bad for both patients and dentists.

 We are concerned about the implementation of any revised contract and we want assurances that practices can retain viable business models, and that patient access will not be compromised.